Zombies 2

-Zombies 2 is a 2020 American musical and dance Disney Channel Original Movie that premiered on Disney Channel on February 14, 2020.
+Zombies 2 is a 2020 American musical comedy werewolf film that premiered on Disney Channel on February 14, 2020 as a Disney Channel Original Movie.
 A sequel to the 2018 Disney Channel Original Movie Zombies, the film stars Milo Manheim and Meg Donnelly, and features Trevor Tordjman, Kylee Russell, and Carla Jeffery reprising their roles from the first movie, with Chandler Kinney, Pearce Joza, and Baby Ariel joining the cast.
 The film shows the zombies and cheerleaders, who have mostly since reconciled from the events of the first film, attempting to coexist and assimilate werewolves into the town of Seabrook.

 A sequel, Zombies 3, was released in July 2022.

 Plot

-Prior to the founding of Seabrook, settlers fought off a group of werewolves for control over an energy artifact, later known as the moonstone.
+A flashback sequence details prior events to the founding of Seabrook, where settlers fight off a group of werewolves for control over a supernaturally-charged energy artifact, later known as the moonstone.

-At the opening of the film, the zombies have reunited with and assimilated into the rest of Seabrook.
-Zed plans to ask Addison to Prawn, the Seabrook equivalent of Prom, while Addison captains a group of new recruits to compete against veteran cheerleaders coached by Bucky.
-Soon after, though, Bucky announces his candidacy for class president which means that the cheer captaincy will go to someone else; Addison hopes to succeed Bucky.
+In the present, after the events of the first film, the zombies have reunited with and assimilated into the rest of Seabrook.
+Zed plans to ask Addison to Prawn, the Seabrook equivalent of their high school prom, as she captains a group of new recruits to compete against veteran cheerleaders coached by Bucky.
+Soon after, Bucky announces his candidacy for class president, and in turn, leaving the seat of cheer captain open; Addison hoping to receive the title.

-The movie then fast-forwards to a bus carrying the cheerleaders enters the nearby forbidden forest, Addison and the cheerleaders spot werewolves, which upon report to the local government, causes the mayor to reinstate anti-monster laws.
-Zombies are banned from Prawn, so to combat the new laws, Zed decides to run for class president to go to Prawn with Addison.
+As the bus carrying the cheerleaders enters the nearby forbidden forest, Addison and her colleagues spot werewolves, which upon report to the local government, causes the mayor to reinstate anti-monster laws.
+As a result, zombies are banned from Prawn, and in protest of the laws, Zed decides to run for class president to go to Prawn with Addison.

 Meanwhile, the local werewolves' power-granting moonstone necklaces are losing their power.
 Werewolf prophecy states that a girl with white hair known as the Great Alpha will lead them to this moonstone, so the werewolves enroll at Seabrook to contact Addison.
 Zed attempts to gain their vote for him by offering them advice on how to assimilate into Seabrook, which the werewolves ignore in favor of embracing their werewolf traits.

 Noticing Addison's white hair, Wyatt, a high-ranking werewolf, invites her to their den, where they tell her the prophecy and give her a fully charged moonstone necklace, which they have saved for the Great Alpha.
 If she is truly a werewolf, wearing it will cause her to transform.
-The werewolves give her one day to decide, and reveal that the destruction of the power plant will cause the destruction of the moonstone buried underneath it.
-The next day, Addison shows Zed the necklace, but feeling jealous, Zed secretly takes it.
-Zed wins his presidential debate against Bucky, but when the Z-band shorts out due to the moonstone, Zed becomes a full zombie, losing the election.
+The werewolves give her one day to decide, and reveal that the imminent demolition of the Seabrook Power Plant will cause the destruction of the moonstone buried underneath the land.
+The next day, Addison shows Zed the necklace, and out of jealousy, Zed steals it from her.
+Zed wins his presidential debate against Bucky, but when his Z-Band shorts out due to the moonstone, Zed becomes a full zombie, losing the election.